Rishikesh-Jadhav/Multi-Modal-Image-Generation-using-Grounding-DINO-SAM-and-Stable-Diffusionv2/README.md

 [![Click to watch the video](https://img.youtube.com/vi/wiVOA8MBcc4/0.jpg)](https://youtu.be/wiVOA8MBcc4)

-**NOTE:** This application works best for image swith the resolution of 512x512 for images with a higher resolution the inapinting quality drops substantially.
+**NOTE:** This application works best for images with the resolution of 512x512.
+For images with a higher resolution the inapinting quality drops substantially.

 ## References